The Gospel and Relationships (Ephesians 4:1-6)

 Be completely humble and gentle; be patient, bearing with one another in love.
 Make every effort to keep the unity of the Spirit through the bond of peace.

 Paul has just revealed some of the most profound theology in all of Scripture about the eternal purposes of God, and now he goes to apply it.
 And this is what we find?
 Advice on getting along?
 Yes.
-The reason is because God's purpose is to bring all things under unity under Christ.
+The reason is that God's purpose is to bring all things under unity under Christ.
 And since he's done this very thing in the church, we had better preserve the unity that God has given us.
 And if we're going to do so, it involves applying our theology in real churches with real people, not as an ideal but as a reality.

 And this is what it will take, according to Paul: